 The jurisdiction of the California State Retirees shall be all persons retired from state service under provisions of the public employees' retirement system and who continue to be retired from state service, and those persons who are not qualified for active membership and who meet other such criteria and conditions as established by the Board of Directors and set forth in the Governing Rules.
-Affiliates/divisions shall not create a separate organization for retired state employees.
-(Resolution Bylaws 1/1, Delegate Assembly 10/20/21; Resolution Bylaws 5/5, Delegate Assembly 10/22/24)
+No division or affiliate of the Association or any organization or group, with which the Association is or may be affiliated, shall have the right to recruit or organize those persons within the jurisdiction of California State Retirees.
+(Resolution BGR 1/1, Delegate Assembly 10/20/21)